n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

 From **nmap** result we found three available ports open **80,111,42782**.

 #### Web Enumeration
-We start exploring the webpage for hints we notice a contact form which seems interesting.
+Exploring the webpage for hints we notice a contact form which seems interesting.
 We filled the form and submitted it.

 ![](https://com.ramdac.sh/assets/img/profile.jpg?v=1&s=100)